eficode-academy/concourse/flightschool.md

 Let's try running that.
-Make sure your current working directory is inside the flight-school folder and the build.yml file is located there.
+Make sure your current working directory (`pwd`) is the flight-school folder and the build.yml file is located there.